 The Presbyterian form of government is representational.
 Local congregations elect a group of elders called a session for oversight.
 Representatives of sessions and the clergy of churches in a particular geographical area form a presbytery.
 Presbyteries in a region comprise a synod.
 All the synods form the General Assembly.
 This is a “Presbyterian” form of church governance because presbyteries are the governing units that exercise direct authority over churches.

 The term “elder” doesn’t have anything to do with age.
 Traditionally, this title refers to either a “teaching elder”—the minister of Word and Sacrament—or to a “ruling elder,” who is a layperson ordained by a local congregation.
 The word “elder” is an English translation of the Greek term presbyteros, as found in the New Testament.
 So a “presbyterian” church is a church governed by elders.
 Duties of elders are to strengthen and nurture Christian faith in congregations and to exercise spiritual oversight over the life and work of the church.

-First Presbyterian Church’s session is composed of twelve ruling elders.
+First Presbyterian Church’s session is composed of twelve ruling elders and one youth elder.
 Eleven elders chair different committees in the church and one elder is the Clerk of Session.

-Session Committees include : Spiritual Formation, Congregational Life, Communications, Membership, Planned Giving & Memorials, Mission, Nominating, Staff, Stewardship & Finance, Worship & Music and Family Ministry.
+Session Committees: Spiritual Formation, Congregational Life, Communications, Membership, Planned Giving & Memorials, Mission, Nominating, Staff, Stewardship & Finance, Worship & Music and Family Ministry.

 Trustees are elected, but un-ordained officers who handle the business and property issues of the church.
 The Board of Trustees oversees the maintenance of our campus, insurance issues, and all financial data.The board of trustees meets on the third Tuesday of every month, and self-elects a president.
 The Director of Facilities and Business Manager are the staff liaisons.